TylerLott/trapApprox/README.md

 # trapApprox
-really simple script to approximate the trapezoidal area under a curve from an excel dataset
+Simple script to approximate the trapezoidal area under a curve from an excel dataset
  - built to analyze a stress strain diagram